griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 #### Samtools 1.7
-Describes dependencies for samtools 1.7, used in this course for general bam file manipulation.
+Describes dependencies and installation for samtools 1.7, used in this course for general bam file manipulation.
 ```bash
 # start sudo shell
 sudo bash